 State Farm Life Insurance Products

 State Farm is primarily an auto and home insurance provider, but the company also offers term and permanent life insurance policies.
-In the event you pass away, your beneficiaries would receive the death benefit from the life insurance policy.
+In the event you pass away, your beneficiaries would receive a death benefit from the life insurance policy.

-State Farm offers three term life insurance products that are structured slightly different in the level of coverage available and term lengths:
+State Farm offers three term life insurance products that are slightly different in the level of coverage available and term lengths:

 - Select Term